 - Moon phases – Why can we see more of the moon at some times than others?
-Why do we never see a full moon at noon?
+Why do we never see a full moon at noon or a crescent moon at midnight?
 Learn how the sun-earth-moon monthly dance drives what we see.

 - Reason for the Seasons – Learn why Earth’s tilt, Earth’s orbit around the sun and the sun’s path in our sky determine our seasons.

 - Light, Electromagnetic Spectrum – Visible light is only a small part of the electromagnetic spectrum, learn what we could see if our eyes could detect more of it.

 - Planetary Explorers – Visit the eight planets and some of their moons in our solar system. (recommended for preschool – K)

 - Our place in the Universe – Learn about the size and scale of the universe.

 - Aurora (Northern/Southern Lights) – See the aurora and investigate their causes by looking at global magnetism and solar activity.

 - Night Sky Tour – Identify Constellations, nebulas, and other deep sky objects in our current night sky.